 Should we have a photographer or videographer at our at-home wedding?

 Definitely.
 No matter how many of your guests say they’ll take photos and share them, it’s likely that you won’t get the photos you want this way.
+Especially if you’re having a very intimate wedding, you can have some beautiful shots that you wouldn’t be able to get or have time for in a more formal setting.

 - One couple chose not to have a professional photographer, relying instead on their nephews to take photos and film the wedding.
 The film came out well, the photos not so much.
 Many of the friends and relatives who attended were not in the pictures.